 stylish & unique London wedding venues to check out

 Sometimes it can be a bit overwhelming when you start looking at wedding venues.
-Here I share some of my favourite stylish London venues that all bring something a little different to the table.
+As a London Wedding Photographer I’ve shot in a fair few London venues and I’m delighted to share some of my favourites that all bring something a little different to the table.
 From regal listed buildings near Regents Park, to traditional pubs in the heart of Clerkenwell this post sets out venues for a range of tastes and guest lists.
 So read on for my take on my favourite London venues.

-Like Marylebone One, Belair House is bright and airy with wooden floors and gilded details everywhere.
+Like Marylebone One, is a stylish wedding venue located in Dulwich, South London.
+The interior is bright and airy with wooden floors and gilded details everywhere.
 It’s located right on the edge of Belair Park, so great if you want something with a greener vibe rather than urban chic.
 The ballroom space is used for ceremonies and has the most beautiful white marble fireplace with gold gilded mirror above.
 A detail that’s repeated throughout – altho in the cocktail bar its a little more dark and edgy.
 It’s alot smaller than Marylebone One, with a capacity of 80 seated in the dining room but totally worth it.
 It’s few minutes walk from West Dulwich train station on the eastern line so super handy for guests although there is some parking on site.

-Located in Clerkenwell the Peasant Pub is my favourite pub with all the London feels.
+The Peasant Pub is a Clerkenwell venue with all the London feels.
 It’s like a traditional London pub with cool modern twists.
 The walls are adorned with vintage band and movie posters and the vibe is just awesome.
 Like Belair House, it’s capacity limit suits a more intimate wedding with a capacity of around 80 guests seated for dinner.

 Battersea Arts Centre